UMCUGenetics/CNV_Visualisatie/README.md

 - `--region` or `-r` followed by `chr#:(int):(int)`.
 Used to specify the region the script should analyze.
-Use `all` if the script should place flags on the whole genome or use `chr#:0-0` if the script should place flags on a specific chromosome. *Default: "all"*
+Use `all` if the script should place flags on the whole genome or use `chr#:` if the script should place flags on a specific chromosome. *Default: "all"*

 - `--high_insert_size` or `-hi` followed by `(any integer)`.
 Used to specify the threshold as what should be classified